appnexus/schema-tool/readme.md

 The alters are given refs, rather than incremental numbers, because it makes things a little easier to track within the DB in terms of what has been applied.
-When working with multiple branches, the incremental numbers may not reprsent the correct set of alters that have been applied to the DB.
+When working with multiple branches, the incremental numbers may not represent the correct set of alters that have been applied to the DB.
 This is important when updating that we know we are up to date with the correct alters.